lambda-dom/spell_revisions/spell_revisions/docs/fixes.md

 * Resist Elements: Fix: description sectype abjuration -> transmutation in description.

-* Flame Blade: Fix: give scimitar prof to flame blades.
+* Flame Blade: Fix: give scimitar prof to flame blades and added modify profs opcode.

-* Spiritual Hammer: Fix: give hammer prof to spiritual hammers.
+* Spiritual Hammer: Fix: give hammer prof to spiritual hammers and added modify profs opcode.
 Move spell to item block (this was only needed in oBG because of the next item); drop undocumented golem immunity to magic damage.
 Dropped aux spell that also has spurious (?) sectype.
 Fix weight 2 -> 0.

 * Gust of Wind (druid version): mention in description that it dispels insect swarms in the area.